ajbrookhouse/WSU_PlantBio_ML/Instructions/installation.md

 - [ ] If the program does not open.
 Please open the program by typing "python gui.py" in your terminal (Normally, this step should be completed automatically by the previous command copy section)

-The main program should now visibleon your screen:
+The main program should now visible on your screen:

 ![screenshot of first screen that opens when you open program](https://github.com/ajbrookhouse/WSU_PlantBio_ML/blob/main/screenshots/trainTab.png)